 - We use service providers that are Privacy Shield certified or recipients that have adopted a specific stringent contractual framework, according to the forms adopted by the European Commission, as well as appropriate security measures to protect the personal data that are transferred.

 The personal data transfers that are strictly necessary are carried out under conditions and subject to guarantees that ensure that the data remain confidential and secure.

-Data transferred outside the European Economic Area are transferred primarily to the United Kingdom, the US, Hong Kong and Mauritius.
+Data transferred outside the European Economic Area are transferred primarily to the United Kingdom and Mauritius.

 Additional information on how your data are accessed by recipients outside the EEA can be obtained by contacting us as stated below.